lightbend/cloudflow/README.md

 # Cloudflow Documentation

-This repository contains the sources for the [Cloudflow home page](https://cloudflow.io/) and the [Cloudflow documentation](https://cloudflow.io/docs)
+This repository contains the sources for the [Cloudflow web site](https://cloudflow.io/) and the [Cloudflow documentation](https://cloudflow.io/docs)

 This repository is structured as follows:
 - The root directory contains the `makefile` for the documentation generation process.
-- The source files for the home page and other `root` pages in the website are located under `home/`.
+- The source files for the home page and other `root` pages in the website are located under `homepage-source/`.
 - The structured documentation is located under `docs-source/`.

 Additionally, the style used to generate the published website is available at: https://github.com/lightbend/antora-ui-lightbend-cloud-theme